Testosterone Injection

 What other information should I know?

 Keep all appointments with your doctor and the laboratory.
+Your doctor may order certain lab tests to check your testosterone levels to see if they are low before you begin to receive testosterone injection.
 Your doctor may order certain tests to check your body's response to testosterone injection.

 Before having any laboratory test, tell your doctor and the laboratory personnel that you are receiving testosterone injection.

-Do not let anyone else use your testosterone enanthate injection (Xyosted).
+Do not let anyone else use your testosterone enanthate injection.
 Testosterone is a controlled substance.
 Prescriptions may be refilled only a limited number of times; ask your pharmacist if you have any questions.

 subscribe section background